sbt/website/src/reference/00-Getting-Started/05-Basic-Def.md

 ### Setting the sbt version

-You can force a particular version of sbt by creating a file `hello/project/build.properties`.
+First, create a file named `project/build.properties` to set a particular version.
 In this file, write:

 ```
 sbt.version=$app_version$
 ```

-to force the use of sbt $app_version$. sbt is 99% source compatible from release to release.
-Still, setting the sbt version in `project/build.properties` avoids any potential confusion.
+to use sbt $app_version$.
+Without this file sbt will chose the sbt version installed on the machine, but setting the sbt version in `project/build.properties` avoids any potential confusion.

 ### What is a Build Definition?